nicklemmon/recipes/_recipes/angel-chicken-pasta.md

 review:			5

 #=== Stuff for the Sidebar ===#
-cooktime:		1.5 hours
+cookTime:		1.5 hours
-numserved:		6
+numServed:		6
 source:			http://allrecipes.com

 #=== Stuff for the ingredients list ===#